 There’s nothing like a good meal after a long day on the water.
 Depending on the length of your trip and how much you can bring, pack accordingly.
 Calories, protein, goodies, oh my.

-- Food – Create a plan for your food group.
-Search for recipes or pack pre-packaged dehydrated meals.
-Read Sauce Recipe: How To Flavor Up Your Dehydrated Food
+- Meals: Create a meal plan for your canoe trip.
+Search for recipes or buy pre-packaged dehydrated meals.

 - Coffee, tea, hot chocolate

 - Snacks!
-Check out 8 Healthy Snacks For Paddling Trips
+(Read: 8 Healthy Snacks For Paddling Trips)

 - Cooking oil or butter